emqx/neuron-docs/en_US/introduction.md

 **Loosely-coupled Modularity**

-Neuron design framework is based on decoupled modular plugin [architecture](./architecture.md) which allows more extension services by hot-plugging more modules.
-Each pluggable module has its own specific capability of services and would works independently without interfering with each other.
+Neuron design framework is based on decoupled modular plugin [architecture](./architecture.md) which allows more extension services by hot-plugging modules.
+Each pluggable module has its own specific capability of service and would work independently without interfering with each other.

 **Diverse Connectivity**

-Neuron offers extensive and diverse southbound pluggable communication modules for various industries, including building automation, CNC machines, Robotics, Electricity, various PLCs and even smart sensors, since it supports broadest range access to 30+ kinds of industrial protocols such as Modbus, OPCUA, Ethernet/IP, IEC104, BACnet, Siemens, Mitsubishi and [more](./module-plugins/module-list.md).
+Neuron offers diverse southbound pluggable communication modules including 30+ kinds of industrial protocols such as Modbus, OPCUA, Ethernet/IP, IEC104, BACnet, Siemens, Mitsubishi and [more](./module-plugins/module-list.md).
 Northbound pluggable modules include MQTT and Websocket for cloud and on-premise industrial IoT platform connection.
+These modules are widely used in building automation, CNC machines, Robotics, Electricity, and various PLCs.

 **Multi-source Aggregation**

 Neuron can simultaneously make a 1000 or above connections to various industrial devices.
-All data from these sources would be collected concurrently and forwarded to a designated MQTT message broker based on user-specified configuration.
-That means Neuron can provide a single point of entry of all information to data consumers via a designated MQTT broker like an [unified namespace](./use_cases.md) architecture, thus streamlining the data acquisition of industrial IoT platform and industrial applications.
+All source data from these connections would be collected concurrently and forwarded to a designated MQTT message broker based on user-specified configuration.
+That is a single point of access of all information like what [unified namespace](./use_cases.md) architecture provides for data consumers, thus streamlining the data acquisition of industrial IoT platform and industrial applications.

 **Streaming Process Engine**